Marcussk/imagesort/sorter/README.md

 # Sorter

-Module that parses `ImageInputMessage`s from `imagesort.input` queue for requests to sort images.
-Input image is loaded and its mean color is calculated.
-Information about image is propagated to dumper by sending `ImageSortedMessage` to `imagesort.dump` queue.
+Module that parses `ImageInputMessage`s from `imagesort.input` queue for requests to sort images and calculates `mean_color` that gets passed to dumper.

 ## Development